MoroccanRubyist/moroccanrubyist.github.io/_posts/2014-01-22-classes-and-methods-in-ruby-part-one.markdown

 github: ZakariaBoualaid
 categories: sessions ruby
 thumbnail: classes-thum1.png
-description: In this tutorial we will understund how classes and methods in Ruby works, and introduce the object-oriented programming.
+description: In this tutorial we will understand how to work with classes and methods in Ruby, and dig into object-oriented programming.
 youtube: 7FV5C2To6nQ
 ---